Software Engineering MSc

 Frequently Asked Questions (FAQs)

-As a first-year student of Software Engineering, you can to apply for the Industrial Master’s Training Track.
+As a first-year student of Software Engineering, you can to apply for the Industrial Master’s Programme in IT.
 This special study track gives you an opportunity to cooperate with a company throughout your studies.
 It means that from the second semester onward, half of your studies will take place at a partner company where you will gain practical skills, solve real-life problems, and write your master’s thesis on a company-related topic.

-The industrial track begins in the spring semester of the first year and lasts until the end of your master’s studies.
-Students in the Industrial Training Track will follow the same curriculum as all Software Engineering master’s students, the difference is in the practical assignments, professional practice module (18 ECTS), and master’s thesis (30 ECTS) which will be related to the company’s work.
+The programe begins in the spring semester of the first year and lasts until the end of your master’s studies.
+Students in the Industrial Master's Programme in IT will follow the same curriculum as all Software Engineering master’s students, the difference is in the practical assignments, professional practice module (18 ECTS), and master’s thesis (30 ECTS) which will be related to the company’s work.

-In addition to the valuable experience which gives an advantage in the job market, students in the Industrial Training Track will receive a monthly stipend of 500 euros in their second, third, and fourth semesters of study.
+In addition to the valuable experience which gives an advantage in the job market, students in the Programme will receive a monthly stipend starting of 660 euros in their second, third, and fourth semesters of study.

 The lecturing team of Software Engineering includes top-level academics and researchers with international teaching experience acquired in over 20 universities worldwide.
 The permanent lecturing team is complemented by guest lecturers from Estonia’s most successful IT companies.